telerik/ajax-docs/controls/mediaplayer/getting-started.md

 1. Drag a RadMediaPlayer control from the toolbox onto your Web page.
 Its [Smart Tag]({%slug mediaplayer/design-time%}) should appear automatically:
 ![Media-Player-Design-Time1](images/mediaplayer-designtime1.png)

 2. First, we need some sources.
-To be consistent with all of the major browsers supporting HTML5, we need to prepare different formats of the same video source.
+To be consistent with all of the major browsers supporting HTML5, you may provide different formats of the videos.
 The browsers are capable to choose their "favorite" video format out of our source collection.
 Here is a short definition of the three supported formats and their compliance with the major browsers:

 * **MP4** - MPEG 4 files with H264 video codec and AAC audio codec.